huseinzol05/YOLO-Object-Detection-Tensorflow/README.md

 ```bash
 python train.py
 ```
-    3. If you satisfied enough your model, copy model.ckpt into main folder

 4. you must train.py in main directory first before main.py (unless if you downloaded YOLO_small.ckpt)
 ```bash
 python train.py